fabrica-land/fabrica-connectors/trust_agreement.md

 1. The process for entering into this Agreement is as follows:
    1. The Grantor, or a third party instructed by the Grantor, creates the Trust by generating a Token ID using the Fabrica Smart Contract;
-   2. the Grantor acquires or transfers the Property into the Trust by deed and records the deed with the relevant authority or recorder.
+   2. the Grantor transfers the Property into the Trust by deed, or instructs a third party owner to do so, and records the deed with the relevant authority or recorder.
 The deed language shall specify both the Fabrica Smart Contract address and the Token ID;
-   3. the Grantor Mints the NFT through the Fabrica Smart Contract, attaching this Agreement and a copy of the conveyance deed to the NFT Metadata;
+   3. the Grantor Mints the Fabrica NFT through the Fabrica Smart Contract, attaching this Agreement and a copy of the conveyance deed to the NFT Metadata;
    4. Upon a Confirmed Transaction, the Beneficiary will be entitled to the Owner Rights (described below).
 Ownership records for the NFT will be kept by the Fabrica Smart Contract.
-2. The Trust is not intended to be, shall not be deemed to be, and shall not be treated as a general partnership, limited partnership, joint venture, corporation or joint stock company, and (prior to a Transfer) should for all purposes be considered revocable.
+2. The Trust is not intended to be, shall not be deemed to be, and shall not be treated as a general partnership, limited partnership, joint venture, corporation or joint stock company, and (prior to a Transfer) should for all purposes be considered revocable by the Beneficiary.
+3. In the event that the Fabrica NFT is minted by a Contract Account, then the Grantor shall be considered the Beneficiary of the Trust, unless otherwise specified.
+4. In the event that the Property has been transferred into the Trust, but the Fabrica NFT has not yet been minted and no Beneficiary has been specified, the Grantor shall be considered the Beneficiary of the Trust, unless otherwise specified.

 ### 4. Transactions and Interactions with Fabrica Smart Contract